 - a.
 Assist with disease eradication and food safety threat activities, including quarantine, evaluation, slaughter, disposal, cleaning and disinfecting, epidemiology, trace-back, vector control and transportation permitting arrangements. - b.
-Consult with state and local authorities regarding eradication and food safety threat proceedings.
+Consult with state and local authorities regarding eradication and food safety threat proceedings. - c.

-- c.
 Collect, analyze and disseminate technical and logistical information. - d.
 Define training requirements for casual employees or support agencies involved with emergency response operations. - e.
 Issue a declaration of extraordinary emergency. - f.
-Define the infected area and control zones. - g.
+Define the infected area and control zones directly impacted and involved in the food emergency. - g.
 Prepare information for dissemination to the public, producers, processors and other concerned groups. - h.
-Inform the public about meat, poultry and egg product food safety issues. - i.
+Inform the public about meat, poultry and egg product food safety issues.

+- i.
 Allocate funding for compensation to the owner(s) of culled animals. - j.
 Define restrictions on interstate commerce. - k.
 USDA Office of Inspector General will provide support in a criminal investigation.